emendir/WalytisIdentities/README.md

 - fully peer-to-peer: no servers of any kind involved
 - multi-controller support: a Walytis Identity can be managed by any number of controllers
 - identity nesting: Walytis Identities can be controlled by other Walytis Identities
+- secure data transmission
-- ephemeral cryptography: regular key renewal, algorithm-agnostic, room for future algorithms
+- cryptography:
+	- key rotation
+	- hybrid cryptography combining classical and post-quantum algorithms
+	- cryptographic agility (upgradable to novel algorithms)
+	- perfect forward and backward secrecy for transmissions

 _See [Related Projects](#Related%20Projects) if this isn't quite what you're looking for!_